-This Rice Salad recipe is made with canned Tuna, and is an easy, no fuss recipe.
+This Tuna Rice Salad recipe is an easy, no fuss recipe.
 Make ahead for your next summer bbq or picnic.
+Budget friendly, made with canned fish, rice and herbs.
 Don't make a macaroni salad like everyone else!

-Salads like a Russian Tuna Rice Salad (рыбный салат) are very different from the salads we eat in our western culture.
+Eastern European Salads, like this Russian Tuna Rice Salad (рыбный салат) are very different from the salads we eat in our western culture.
 Salads in Russia and Slavic countries tend to be very hearty, heavy, meaty and often filled with mayonnaise.
 Western salads are very green, leafy, and light in comparison.

 What is Rice Salad?